Once a cheater, always a cheater? Not necessarily. Here’s how to know if he’ll cheat again – the answer will surprise you.

 Beth has a choice.
 If she leaves her cheating spouse, he’ll most likely fall in love with another woman and treat her like a queen.
 He’ll be the husband to his new wife that Beth always wanted him.
 I’ve seen it happen too often.
 But, Beth has another option.
 She could forgive her husband, save her marriage, and become the lucky woman who gets treated like a queen.

 The question is: how do you heal after finding out that your spouse cheated on you?
 How do you forgive?
 How do you get to the point where you’re able to give your husband another chance?

-You shouldn’t stay with your partner if you think he’ll never stop being unfaithful!
-Read 5 Signs Your Boyfriend Will Cheat on You Again.
+You shouldn’t stay with your partner if you think he will cheat again.
+If you’re confused because your instincts are telling you he’s not trustworthy, read 5 Signs Your Boyfriend Will Cheat on You Again.

 If you’re ready to forgive, read Healing the Pain When Your Husband Has Been Unfaithful.

 “No matter how dark the moment, love and hope are always possible.” – George Chakiris.

 If you want to rebuild your relationship, read How to Reconnect With Your Spouse.